jaburt/FreeNAS-Server-ClamAV-Scan/README.md

 ## Updates
 17 March 2020: Updated "run_clamav_scan.sh" as FreeNAS v11.3 has moved iocage to
-"/mnt/tank/iocage" from "/mnt/iocage", which was the location if you manually created iocage jails in v11.1 before using the UI in v11.2.
+`/mnt/tank/iocage` from `/mnt/iocage`, which was the location if you manually created iocage jails in v11.1 before using the UI in v11.2.

-17 March 2020: Have hashed out the [echo "Content-Type: text/html"] lines as there is an issue with FreeNAS v11.3 and sendmail.
+17 March 2020: Have hashed out the `echo "Content-Type: text/html"` lines as there is an issue with FreeNAS v11.3 and sendmail.
 With these line(s) enabled the email will not be sent, but if you hash (#) it out they are sent!
 For now I have just hashed it out, so the email works - will re enable once the issue is fixed in FreeNAS v11.3-U2: